nresare/javapasswordsafe/README.md

 https://github.com/nresare/javapasswordsafe

-This is a re-implementation of [PasswordSafe](https://pwsafe.org) and share many of the features and the file format of the original original project.
+This is a re-implementation of [PasswordSafe](https://pwsafe.org) and share many of the features and the file format of the original  project.

 So far this fork has focused on my immediate needs, an easy-to-install macOS version.
 I would be very happy to accept contributions adapting packaging to work with other targets such as Linux